mattgallagher92/FSharp.Data.GraphQL/docs/index.md

 FSharp.Data.GraphQL is a client and server implementation of Facebook's [GraphQL](http://graphql.org/) query language.

 It's a standard created for building web service APIs and a runtime for defining those APIs in statically typed, well formed way.
-The core idea is to define web service in context of its capabilities in oposition to routees known from existing RESTful APIs.
+The core idea is to define web service in context of its capabilities in opposition to routes known from existing RESTful APIs.
 Capabilities are defined in form of GraphQL schema and describe all operations and data allowed to be requested by the client, without fragmenting it into particular routes.

 The FSharp.Data.GraphQL library can be installed from NuGet on the [server](https://www.nuget.org/packages/FSharp.Data.GraphQL.Server) or a [client](https://www.nuget.org/packages/FSharp.Data.GraphQL.Client):